yt-project/unyt/docs/usage.rst

    unyt_array([1., 2., 3.], 'km')
    >>> unyt_array([1, 2, 3], 'km', dtype='int32')
    unyt_array([1, 2, 3], dtype=int32, units='km')

+Operations that convert an integer array to a new unit will convert the array to the floating point type with an equivalent size.
+For example, Calling ``in_units`` on a 32 bit integer array with units of kilometers will return a 32 bit floating point array.

+   >>> data = np.array([1, 2, 3], dtype='int32')*km
+   >>> data.in_units('mile')
+   unyt_array([0.62137121, 1.24274242, 1.86411357], dtype=float32, units='mile')

+In-place operations will also mutate the dtype from float to integer in these cases, again in away that will preserve the byte size of the data.

+   >>> data
+   unyt_array([1, 2, 3], dtype=int32, units='km')
+   >>> data.convert_to_units('mile')
+   >>> data
+   unyt_array([0.62137121, 1.24274242, 1.86411357], dtype=float32, units='mile')

+It is possible that arrays containing large integers (16777217 for 32 bit and 9007199254740993 for 64 bit) will lose precision when converting data to a different unit.
+In these cases a warning message will be printed.

 Writing Data with Units to Disk
 -------------------------------